William Nelson Post No 1 GAR

 A letter was received here (Columbus O) today from Commander Sechler of George H Thomas Post GAR of Cincinnati by M H Neil, Commander of J C McCoy Post.

 Dear Sir and Comrade: Among the sufferers of the floods in this valley, a large number of our comrades of Nelson Post No 1 of Newport Ky. are left destitute.
-A large part of that unfortunate city has been under water and in addition to the losses by the flood itself of clothing, household good and food, in many cases thieves in bots have supplemented the work of the waters.
+A large part of that unfortunate city has been under water and in addition to the losses by the flood itself of clothing, household good and food, in many cases thieves in boats have supplemented the work of the waters.
 Our comrades across the river, as well as those in Lawrenceburg and Aurora Ind. have needs beyond our immediate ability to more than partially relieve.

 Cincinnati Commercial Tribune, Saturday, 3 March 1883, page 2